donriddo/feathers-rest-boilerplate-v1/README.md

 # feathers-api-boilerplate

-> Boilerplate for Fishioscoper's Feathers Projects
+> Boilerplate for Fishioscopers Feathers Projects

 ## About